zainarbani/ofox-sync/README.md

-# Sync twrp-10.0 minimal manifest and patch it for building OrangeFox for dynamic partition devices
+# Sync twrp 10.0 or 11.0 minimal manifest and patch it for building OrangeFox for native Android 10/Android 11 devices

 ## To fetch the manifest for the first time, follow these steps: ##
 ------------------------------------

-### 1. Fetch these sync tools ###
+### 1. Fetch these sync tools (for the 11.0 manifest, change "10" to "11") ###
 	mkdir ~/OrangeFox_10
 	cd ~/OrangeFox_10
 	git clone https://gitlab.com/OrangeFox/sync.git (or, using ssh, "git clone git@gitlab.com:OrangeFox/sync.git")